 For two reasons; first because you’re impressed by the fact that they’re so big and so well paid and so well-publicized.
 You’re even perhaps impressed by their reputation for creativity whatever that may mean.
 Second you never meet them.
 You inhabit a different world.
 But the chasm between direct response advertising and general advertising is wide.
 On your side of the chasm I see knowledge and reality.
 On the other side of the chasm, I see ignorance.
 You are the professionals.

 This must not go on.
 I predict that the practitioners of general advertising are going to start learning from your experience.
 They’re going to start picking your brains.
 I see no reason why the direct response divisions of agencies should be separate from the main agencies.
-Some of you may remember when television people in agencies were kept separate wasn’t that idiotic?
+Some of you may remember when television people in agencies were kept separate.
+Wasn’t that idiotic?
 I expect to see the direct response people become an integral part of all agencies.
 You have more to teach them than they have to teach you.
 You have it in your power to rescue the advertising business from its manifold lunacies.

 When I was 25, I took a correspondence course in direct mail.
 I bought it out of my own pocket from the Dardnell Corporation in Chicago.
 Direct response is my first love and later it became my secret weapon.
 When I started Ogilvy & Mather in New York, nobody had heard of us.
 But we were airborne within six months and grew at record speed.
 How did we achieve that?
-By using my secret weapon, direct-mail.
+By using my secret weapon, direct mail.

 Every four weeks I sent personalized mailings to our new business prospects.
 I was always amazed to discover how many of our clients had been attracted to Ogilvy & Mather by those mailings.
 That was how we grew.

 Whenever I look at an advertisement in a magazine or newspaper I can tell at a glance whether the writer has had any direct response experience.
-If he writes short copy or literary copy it is obvious that he has never had the disciplines of writing direct response.
+If he writes short copy or literary copy it is obvious that he has never had the discipline of writing direct response.
 If he has had that discipline, he wouldn’t make those mistakes.

 Nobody should be allowed to create general advertising until he has served his apprenticeship in direct response.
 That experience will keep his feet on the ground for the rest of his life.